 Obi is just an email away when I'm stumped and can't find my answer in the resources I have handy.
 I trust her years of experience, and not only does she give me answers, she shows me where to find them next time, and why they make sense.
 She takes every opportunity to teach on the surface level of my immediate question while also taking the instruction deeper, explaining why something works or doesn't, and telling me what to look for in tiny details I might otherwise miss.
 She's a faithful instructor who genuinely has my best interests at heart.

-A few weeks ago, Obi contacted me regarding a post I'd made on Goodreads, showing the sentence in question and asking, "Can you tell me what is wrong with this sentence?"
+Some time ago, Obi contacted me regarding a post I'd made on Goodreads, showing the sentence in question and asking, "Can you tell me what is wrong with this sentence?"
 After assuring her that some uneducated hack was using my name to post poorly constructed sentences*, I let her know what I thought was wrong with it.
 Got it on the first try, thank you very much.
-Well...technically on the second try, since my first try was the original post.
+Well . . . technically on the second try, since my first try was the original post.
 Some may think that type of email would be insulting and picky—I mean, really!
 It's just a post on a Goodreads thread.
-However, she knows I try very hard to make sure my posts are error-free because my credibility as an editor would be damaged if I didn't take the time to look over my own posts.
+However, she knows I try very hard to make sure my posts are error-free because my credibility as an editor would be damaged if I didn't take the time to look over my own comments.
 She saw this as an opportunity for gentle instruction (or "whacking" me with a test across the internet, as she calls it) and I was glad for it.
 Things like that keep me on my toes.
 I'm supposed to be on my toes; I get paid to notice each word.

 Everyone needs help now and again.
 I'm glad I have Obi-Lorn to gently keep my grey cells where they belong.